tkdang97/Cloudy-with-a-Chance-of-Short-RTTs/README.md

 source MY-VENV-LOCATION/bin/activate
 ```

-These can be installed with the following command:
+The libraries can then be installed with the following command:

 ```
 pip install -r requirements.txt